jpegleg/dwarven-toolbox/README.md

 rm "$sesh".key
 ```

 The mattock can process much larger chunks per encryption than the hammer, but they both have uses.
 If the hammer is to be used on larger data, the data can be broken up into smaller pieces and the encryption performed on each chunk, although in those cases the mattock is probably a better choice.
+And if really large, a file tool such as `forgeon` would be better.

 The `halberdon` and `halberdoff` are stronger than the `mattockon` and `mattockoff` because the nonce is longer.
 The XNONCE output from `anvil` is the larger nonce used by XChaCha20Poly1305.